AWD Definition and Meaning

 There are two main types of AWD systems: full-time AWD and part-time AWD, each with its own way of working.

 Full-time AWD always powers all the wheels, which gives you steady traction but puts more stress on the engine and drivetrain parts.
-This constant use can also lead to more wear and tear and lower fuel efficiency.
+This constant use can also lead to more wear and tear and lower fuel economy.

 On the other hand, part-time AWD only kicks in when you need it, like on slippery roads.
 This saves energy and reduces wear on your car.
 Part-time systems usually use sensors or need the driver to activate them, providing traction only when it’s necessary.